Day 1: Invercargill or Dunedin

 Meet your fellow voyagers and expedition staff for an informal get-together over dinner at the hotel, where you will stay overnight.

-We transfer you to the Port of Bluff where the staff welcome you on board the Spirit of Enderby and as you settle into your cabin, our adventure begins.
+We transfer you to the port where staff will welcome you on board the Spirit of Enderby, and as you settle into your cabin, our adventure begins.

 Day 3: The Snares – North East Island